 Omicron Hospitality and Leisure Grant (OHLG)

-The government is introducing a new grant scheme from January 2022.
-This is to support Hospitality, Leisure and accommodation businesses that are experiencing difficulties because of the Omicron variant.
+In January 2022, the government introduced a grant scheme to support Hospitality, Leisure and accommodation businesses experiencing difficulties because of the Omicron variant.

 We are pleased to confirm that since November 2020, we have provided more than 29,000 business grant payments.
 This totals almost £73 million.

 For the first lockdown in spring 2020, we gave more than £69 million in small business grants to over 5,100 businesses in Brighton & Hove.

 Around 300 businesses who were not eligible for these grants benefited from discretionary grants of up to £25,000.